bacorliss/mirrored_axis_distortion/README.md

 <br>
 This code will be converted to an r package shortly

-All figures found in [1] can be reproduced with script found in /mirror_fc/
+All figures found in [1] can be reproduced with scripts found in /mirror_fc/.

+Note: to run scripts, run "set_wd_here.R" to set the working directory to the base path of this repository.